 How do I apply for a graduate assistantship?

-There is no formal application process for graduate assistantships in the Department of Educational Leadership.
+There is no formal application process for graduate assistantships in the Sport Management Program.
 Indicate your interest in a position on your application.
 A limited number of assistantships are available through the department.
 It is advisable to work with your prospective advisor to pursue assistantship opportunities that may be available.

 What types of assistantships are available?